Memorial Day Weekend Travel Expected To Be Busiest Since 2019 As Gas Prices Remain At Record High

 In Pennsylvania, the average is around $4.87 a gallon.
-In South Jersey, it’s $4.72 and in Delaware gas is $4.61 for a gallon of regular.4 Starbucks Locations In Philadelphia Vote In Favor To Form Union
+In South Jersey, it’s $4.72 and in Delaware gas is $4.61 for a gallon of regular.4 People Killed, 2 Possibly Unaccounted For In Pottstown House Explosion, Officials Say

-According to AAA, the number of people planning to go away this weekend will be up more than 8% compared to last year, with 39.2 million people expected to travel.
+According to AAA, the number of people planning to go away this weekend will be up more than 8% compared to last year, with 39.2 million people expected to travel nationwide.
+Thursday and Friday are expected to be the busiest days for travel.

 Almost 35 million will hit the road.
 Another three million are expected to fly.
-Some are calling it “revenge travel.”READ MORE: Portion Of Atlantic City's Boardwalk To Receive $6 Million Makeover Thanks To Federal Grant
+Philadelphia airport officials are expecting 500,000 passengers coming in and out of the airport this weekend, starting Wednesday through next Tuesday.

+Depending on the time of day, travelers at Philadelphia International Airport are either sailing through security checkpoints or waiting in long lines.

+“We’re looking at a lot of people coming in especially early morning flights have been the busiest,” PHL spokesperson Heather Redfern said.

 “What we’ve gone through as a country over the past couple years, that is spurring people to just get out,” Andrew Gross, a AAA spokesperson, said.
 “They want to have those experiences.”